About Journal

 Authorship

-The consent of all authors, as well as related authorities/institutions have been received prior to the submission of the manuscript.
+The consent of all authors, as well as related authorities/institutions, has been received prior to the submission of the manuscript.
 The order of the authors (as to be reflected in the published article) has been established.
-The adding or deleting of authors once the manuscript has been accepted for publication would have to be accompanied by a signed statement of consent from all authors.
+The addition or deletion of authors once the manuscript has been accepted for publication would have to be accompanied by a signed statement of consent from all authors.
 All authors have contributed significantly to the research.
-Authors are obligated to participate in the peer-review process, providing retractions/ corrections/ amendments when necessary.
+Authors are obligated to participate in the peer review process, providing retractions/corrections/amendments when necessary.
 All conflicts of interest/financial support have been declared.
+Any changes or corrections to a published work require the consent of all authors.

 COPE